benpsk/bootcamp/src/11-objects-and-arrays.md

 As you can see from the first line, you can see that in this context, window is the `this` at that time.
 However, in the example above when we're doing the address, the `this` is the object since when I **call the function**, it's created inside of an object.
 That object then becomes `this` when `getAddress` is called.
 As soon as the function completes, the context is destroyed and the context goes back to being what it was before, in this case `window`.

 A good rule of thumb (that is unfortunately not always true) is that if you're inside an object of some sort, the `this` will be that object.
 If not, it'll be the global object, `window`.
 There are crazy exceptions to this and you can even manipulate it yourself.
 For now, operate with that definition.
-It's a deep-and-dark rabbit hole to go down so let's continue and you can take [Kyle Simpson's course][kyle] later where he goes in depth on it.

 ## Arrays